L-Marcel/tailwind-factory/README.md

 A lib to create and extends React components defining variants like Stitches using Tailwind!

 # WARNING
+Sorry version number, got a big error uploading the prerelease.
+I'm creating a plugin for this application.
+It was inexperience.

 Download the alpha version at your own risk, it is still undocumented and has changed a lot.
 I'm making it available to perform tests in the production environment.

 # Summary